Skip to main content

 These terms affect what your team may need to collect, retain, mask, export, and review before or after payout.
 They also affect onboarding copy, admin permissions, payout eligibility logic, and whether finance can produce a defensible record later.

-This grounding pack only supports detailed treatment of the Foreign Earned Income Exclusion (FEIE), so do not hard-code definitions or thresholds for the other forms and regimes from memory.
+Do not hard-code definitions or thresholds for tax forms and regimes from memory.
 Instead, map each term to a product and finance decision: what artifact it may trigger, where it is stored, who can access it, and whether missing status blocks payout in your program.

 FEIE does not mean "no U.S. tax reporting."
 It applies only to qualifying individuals with foreign earned income, and the income is still reported on a U.S. tax return.
 The exclusion is claimed on Form 2555 or Form 2555-EZ, which gives finance a concrete artifact to track.